 Throughout the class, there will be activities focused on teaching collaborative skills, including practical exercises and assessment

-About 2 weeks before the start of the course, participants will receive a pre-course survey (to assess baseline knowledge and student expectations for the course and their careers); a reading list; licensed copies of Mathematica and MatLab software, along with installation instructions for additional open-source tools; and access to advanced training sets available via the course website.
-Upon arrival at UCI, they begin “preparatory” workshops, the goal of which is to bring participants “up to speed” in mathematics, statistics and computation—through lectures and hands-on tutorials that introduce concepts and important software tools—or fundaments in cancer biology, where lectures and hands-on laboratory exercises emphasize key concepts.
-While the prep week is optional, we encourage all participants to attend.
-Participants will be assigned to one of the two prep-week courses according to their backgrounds:
+Before the start of the course, participants will receive a pre-course survey (to assess baseline knowledge and student expectations for the course and their careers).
+The goal of the “preparatory” week is to bring participants “up to speed” in mathematics, statistics and computation—through lectures that introduce concepts and important software tools—or fundaments in cancer biology.
+The participants can choose one of the two prep-week tracks, according to their backgrounds:

-This workshopis suited for cancer biologists and biomedical researchers who need foundational knowledge in mathematics and computation needed for effective multidisciplinary collaboration.
+This workshop is suited for cancer biologists and biomedical researchers who need foundational knowledge in mathematics and computation needed for effective multidisciplinary collaboration.
 The workshop will cover reviews of essential mathematics (calculus, linear algebra), basic mathematical and computational modeling, biostatistics and informatics and on developing facility with commonly used software (Matlab, Mathematica, R) that will be exploited in the rest of the course.
-Morning lectures will be supplemented by afternoon tutorials.
-Afternoon sessions will consist of hands-on theoretical and computational exercises.
 Tutorials will be run by a faculty lecturer with thegraduate student assistants.

 Calculus and Linear Algebra Review

 |Day 3||Modeling with Mathematica and Matlab|

 Foundational Paradigms in Oncology